elastisys/ck8s-cluster/WIP-CHANGELOG.md

   currently happens for the Exoscale provider.
 - Interactive runs with SSH commands (e.g. kubeadm reset) not working properly due to stdin being blocked after the SSH session closed.
+- Errors when cleaning up kubernetes on destroy is now handled properly

 ### Changed